 In Vietnam, we have Banh mi, a French-inspired version of a baguette, and I think it’s hard to beat a good Banh mi.
 I’ve made baguettes once before, but just the thought of attempting something else rather than that has never occurred because it’s my favorite bread to eat.
 And about sourdough, I’m not a fan of its sour taste, especially when eaten cold.
 I decided to buy some white sourdough loaves at local bakeries and experimented with toast variations before attempting on making it myself.
 I’d have to agree, once the bread is lightly toasted, it’s delicious with almost everything and anything.

-Thanks to the stand mixer from my aunt that gave me a reason to start baking more, my coworker’s starter to really force me to get started on the sourdough bread making journey, and all of the free time I get during this quarantine, I finally give it a start.
+Thanks to the stand mixer from my aunt that gave me a reason to start baking more, my coworker’s starter to really force me to get started on the sourdough bread-making journey, and all of the free time I get during this quarantine, I finally give it a start.
 Yes, bread making is extremely intimidating at first, and the process seems complicated.
 But I promise you that once you start, it’s the most rewarding thing to make ever!

-Sourdough Bread is made from the flour, water, salt with the help of natural leavening agent aka yeast and lactobacilli (aka wild yeast, cultivated naturally from the air, water and flour during the fermentation process).
+Sourdough Bread is made from flour, water, salt with the help of natural leavening agent aka yeast and lactobacilli (aka wild yeast, cultivated naturally from the air, water and flour during the fermentation process).
 The lactic acid produced by the lactobacilli gives it a sour taste, and flavors can range from mild to strong with chewy crumb (the inside of the bread) and crispy crust.

 I have taken my own notes and followed this Guide by Claire Saffitz on the NY Times.
 There are a lot of helpful Youtube videos, but this video of Brad and Claire from the BA Test Kitchen is especially helpful because I use Claire’s guide.
 Youtube has also recommended me to watch this video, and I thought it’s pretty well-explained for beginners as well.